-In October 2018, the government introduced new policy measures including margin deposit requirements for letters of credit for the importation of personal motor vehicles and selected non-essential consumer goods imports.
-Furthermore, in April 2020 the government introduced a series of temporary suspensions on goods it deemed ‘non-essential’ as a measure to ease the excessive demand for foreign currency after the fiscal stimulus the government introduced to help COVID-19 affected industries.
-Although the suspensions were extended in June 2020 and January 2021, exceptions are allowed if the product import is for value addition or re-export.
+In October 2018, the government introduced policy measures including margin deposit requirements for letters of credit for the importation of personal motor vehicles and selected non-essential consumer goods imports.
+Furthermore, in April 2020 the government introduced a series of temporary suspensions on goods it deemed ‘non-essential’ as a measure to ease the demand for foreign currency after the fiscal stimulus the government introduced to help COVID-19 affected industries.
+Although the suspensions were extended in June 2020, January 2021 and expanded in 2022, exceptions are allowed if the product import is for value addition or re-export.

 Sri Lanka enacted a new antidumping and countervailing duties law and a safeguard measures law in 2018 to provide protection to domestic industries from injurious dumping and subsidization, and for the application of safeguard measures where import surges cause or threaten to cause injury to the domestic industry.
 However, these laws will not go into effect until the government publishes the implementing regulations.